-Here's a list of funding opportunities that can help you get the financial resources to do the work.
+Here's a list of opportunities that can help you get the financial and technical resources to do the work.

 HUD is offering grants through The Continuum of Care Program for programs to quickly re-house homeless individuals, families, youth, and persons fleeing domestic violence while minimizing the trauma and dislocation caused by homelessness; promote access to mainstream programs by the homeless; and optimize self-sufficiency among those experiencing homelessness.

 Education First is accepting applications for the 2019 Regional Social and Emotional Learning Convening Grants program to help district and school communities create a convening that builds capacity to meet students' needs with an equity lens.

 HUD is offering funding through the Self-Help Homeownership Opportunity Program (SHOP), which provides support to purchase home sites and develop or improve the infrastructure needed to set the stage for sweat equity and volunteer-based homeownership programs for low-income persons and families.